petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-structures.md

 **Link to Page:** A selector to include a link to another page in the same Site.

-**Multiple Selection:** A list of options to choose from using a check-box list.
+**Multiple Selection:** A list of options to choose from using a checkbox list.
 This field allows multiple selection.

 **Numeric:** An input that accepts integer or decimal numbers based on the selected numeric type.
 Non-numeric input is not accepted.